Vadapalli Chandrasekhar: Awards and honors

 Chandrasekhar, a Lalit Kapoor Chair Professor at IIT Kanpur during 2006–09, received the Young Scientist Medal of the Indian National Science Academy in 1989 and the CRSI Bronze Medal Medal of the Chemical Research Society of India in 2002; CRSI would honor him again with the Silver Medal in 2011.
 The Council of Scientific and Industrial Research awarded him the Shanti Swarup Bhatnagar Prize, one of the highest Indian science awards, in 2003.
 The same year, he received the Friedrich-Wilhelm-Bessel Award of the Alexander von Humboldt Foundation.
 Holder of J. C. Bose National Fellowship of the Department of Science and Technology in 2007 and Homi Bhabha Fellowship during 1999–2000, he was elected as a fellow by the Indian Academy of Sciences in 2003 and he became an elected fellow of the Indian National Science Academy and the National Academy of Sciences, India in 2007 and The World Academy of Sciences in 2009.
+He is currently on the editorial board of Dalton Transactions, a prominent journal published by the Royal Society of Chemistry.